 Day 3: Glow-worm caves & The Shire.
 Do you believe in magic?
 You will after exploring the Waitomo glow-worm caves by boat!
 Next up it’s the real life Hobbiton for a stroll round the Shire and a drink at the Green Dragon Inn.
 Last stop today - Rotorua.

 Day 4: Rotorua.
 Ready for some geo-thermal wonders?
 Kick off with a dip in the hot spring at Kerosene Creek, before hitting Wai-O-Tapu, where you’ll see bubbling mud, volcanic craters and crazy coloured springs.
 This afternoon is free – zorbing anyone?

 Day 5: Thermal pools and Maori village.
 See some more mind-blowing volcanic landscapes, including hot springs and natural ‘foot-spas’.
-This evening we’ll visit a Maori village where we’ll meet fearsome warriors, watch a performance and share a feast.
+This afternoon we’ll visit a Maori village where we’ll meet fearsome warriors, watch a performance and share a feast.

 Day 6: Lake Taupo.
 Travel to the lakeside town of Taupo where the scenery is epic – even by New Zealand’s standards!
 We’ll take a sunset sail across the waters of the lake this evening – totally magical.

 Day 7: Huka Falls.
 Start the day with a visit to the spectacular Huka Falls, where tons of icy water cascades down from the Waikato River.
 Then slow things down a bit with a soak in some mineral-rich hot springs.

 Day 8: Back to Auckland.
 Travel back to where it all started for an afternoon of chilling, checking out the sights, and preparing to head south tomorrow.